-There was no single customer who accounted for more than 10% of the Company's sales for the years ended December 31, 2013 and 2012, respectively.
+For the year ended December 31, 2014, two customers individually accounted for 27% and 17% of the Company's sales, respectively.
+Except for the aforementioned customers, there was no other single customer who accounted for more than 10% of the Company's sales for the years ended December 31, 2014 or 2013.

+As of December 31, 2014, two customers individually accounted for 19% and 18% of the Company's accounts receivables, respectively.
 As of December 31, 2013, three customers individually accounted for 13%, 12% and 10% of the Company's accounts receivables, respectively.
-As of December 31, 2012, one customer accounted for 10% of the Company's accounts receivables.
-Except for the aforementioned, there was no other single customer who accounted for more than 10% of the Company's accounts receivable as of December 31, 2013 and 2012, respectively.
+Except for the aforementioned, there was no other single customer who accounted for more than 10% of the Company's accounts receivable as of December 31, 2014 or 2013